 In that same study, researchers discovered that women who had given birth at least once previously, their chance of achieving pregnancy at age 40 was similar to women at age 20.

 Another study published in Obstetrics & Gynecology in 2004, examined the chances of pregnancy among 770 European women over the course of a year.
 Researchers found that 82 percent of women aged 35 to 39 years, who had sex 2 times a week were able to conceive within a year, compared with 86 percent of women aged 27 to 34 years of age.
 That is only a 4 percent difference.
 The study also showed almost identical fertility rates for women in their late 20s and early 30s.

 6. There’s Always IVF – Using IVF as a Full-Proof Back-up Plan

 The misconception – “ART/IVF treatments are there for those women who waited to try for a baby until their late 30s and over.”

 As a person ages, so does their cellular health, so thinking you can rely on IVF as a full-proof back-up plan for age related infertility is not a guarantee of success.
 The longer a woman over 40 waits to go for IVF, the more likely her follicles won’t respond as well to medication stimulation.
 This is often because the health of the eggs has declined with the natural aging process.
-Most U.S. IVF clinics have an age limit for allowing use of a woman’s own eggs, this limit is between the ages of 42 and 45.
-Donor eggs are suggested after the age of 45 and to be honest, using donor eggs has a much higher success rate.
+Experts at the Advanced Fertility Center of Chicago share that most U.S. IVF clinics have an age limit for allowing use of a woman’s own eggs, this limit is between the ages of 42 and 45.
+Donor eggs are suggested after the age of 45, and to be honest, using donor eggs has a much higher success rate.

 7. Age is the Key Player in Conception